mellinwood1023/Word_Scramble/README.md

     Medium: 6-7 letter words.
     Hard: 8+ letter words.
     **Timer**: Solve each word within a time limit.
 Time is subtracted within each difficulty level.
+    **Hints**: When needed of assistance to guess word, click hint button.

 ## How to Play
 Sign in username and pick challenge level.